 When I hear stories like that, I'm instantly reminded how anything is possible, if you prepare properly and set your mind to it.

-Okay so here's my best tips to how you can spend less while you're on the road!
+Okay so here's my best tips for spending less while you're on the road...

 This is particularly important if you are traveling during peak season somewhere...
 Europe during the summer, for example.

 Don’t leave all your bookings till the last minute.

 If you know you want to do something for certain, pay for it in advance!

 Start making reservations